6 Ways To Slow Down On Your City Trip

 I love travelling and exploring new places, but I must admit that I often find city trips pretty exhausting.
-Too much traffic, too many people, too much noise and too many queues.
+Too much traffic and noise, too many people and queues.
 Yet last year, my son – who was 12 at the time – and I took a city trip to Paris together.
 I actually really enjoyed it, mainly because we decided to slow down.
 Here are the things that made a real difference.

 1. Do something simple and out of the ordinary just for fun